Upper gastrointestinal bleeding: Diagnosis

-The diagnosis of upper gastrointestinal bleeding is assumed when hematemesis is documented.
-In the absence of hematemesis, an upper source for gastrointestinal bleeding is likely in the presence of at least two factors among: black stool, age < 50 years, and blood urea nitrogen/creatinine ratio 30 or more.
-In the absence of these findings, a nasogastric aspirate can be considered to determine the source of bleeding.
-If the aspirate is positive, an upper gastrointestinal bleed is likely; if the aspirate is negative, the source of a gastrointestinal bleed is probably, but not certainly, lower.
-The accuracy of the aspirate is improved by using the Gastroccult test.

 Diagnostic testing

 The strongest predictors of an upper gastrointestinal bleed are black stool, age <50 years, and blood urea nitrogen/creatinine ratio 30 or more.
+The diagnosis of upper gastrointestinal bleeding is assumed when hematemesis (vomiting of blood) is observed.

-The nasogastric aspirate can help determine the location of bleeding and thus direct initial diagnostic and treatment plans.
+A nasogastric aspirate can help determine the location (source) of bleeding and help understand the best initial diagnostic and treatment plan.
 Nasogastric aspirate has a sensitivity of 42%, specificity 91%, negative predictive value 64%, positive predictive value 92% and overall accuracy of 66% in differentiating upper gastrointestinal bleeding from bleeding distal to the ligament of Treitz.
-A positive aspirate is more helpful than a negative aspirate.
+A positive aspirate is more helpful than a negative aspirate (If the aspirate is positive, an upper gastrointestinal bleed is likely; if the aspirate is negative, the source of a gastrointestinal bleed is probably, but not certainly, lower).
 A smaller study found a sensitivity of 79% and specificity of 55%, somewhat opposite results from Witting.
+The accuracy of the aspirate is improved by using the Gastroccult test.

-Determining whether blood is in gastric contents, either vomited or aspirated specimens, is difficult.
+Determining whether blood is in gastric contents, either vomited or aspirated specimens, may be a challenge when determining the source of the hemorrhage.
 Slide tests are based on orthotolidine (Hematest reagent tablets and Bili-Labstix) or guaiac (Hemoccult and Gastroccult).
-Rosenthal found orthotolidine-based tests more sensitive than specific; the Hemoccult test's sensitivity reduced by the acidic environment; and the Gastroccult test be the most accurate.
-Cuellar found the following results:
+There is some evidence that orthotolidine-based tests more sensitive than specific, the Hemoccult test's sensitivity reduced by the acidic environment; and the Gastroccult test be the most accurate.
+The sensitivity, specificity, positive predictive value, and negative predictive value have been reported as follows:

-Holman used simulated gastric specimens and found the Hemoccult test to have significant problems with non-specificity and false-positive results, whereas the Gastroccult test was very accurate.

-Holman found that by 120 seconds after the developer was applied, the Hemoccult test was positive on all control samples.

-A scoring system called the Glasgow-Blatchford bleeding score found 16% of people presenting with upper gastrointestinal bleed had Glasgow-Blatchford score of "0", considered low.
-Among these people there were no deaths or interventions needed and they were able to be effectively treated in an outpatient setting.

-Score is equal to "0" if the following are all present:
+Holman je koristio simulirane uzorke želuca i otkrio da Hemoccult test ima značajne probleme s nespecifičnošću i lažno pozitivnim rezultatima, dok je Gastroccult test bio vrlo tačane.

+Holman je otkrio da je 120 sekundi nakon nanošenja razvijača, Hemoccult test bio pozitivan na "svim" kontrolnim uzorcima.

+Sistem bodovanja nazvan Glasgow-Blatchford skala krvarenja otkrio je da je 16% osoba koje su se javile s krvarenjem iz gornjeg gastrointestinalnog trakta imalo Glasgow-Blatchford skalu "0", što se smatra niskim.
+Među tim osobama nije bilo smrtnih slučajeva ili potrebnih intervencija i mogle su biti efikasno liječene u ambulantnim uslovima..

+Rezultat je jednak "0" ako su prisutni svi sljedeći faktori: